mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * view status by running "git status"
   * delete a remote branch
   * could do from an integrated terminal
+* it may sometimes be necessary to click the refresh icon above the list of modified files to update the list

 ## Go to